What Does Foreign (Non-U.S.) vs. U.S. Mean? It All Depends on What You are Referring to!

 A ‘foreign country’ is defined as any territory under the sovereignty of a government other than the United States.
 ‘Foreign country’ does not include ships or aircraft traveling in or above international waters.
 Nor does it include offshore installations which are located outside the territorial waters of any individual nation.

 Additionally, the term ‘foreign country’ includes the country’s airspace and territorial waters, in addition to the seabed and subsoil of those submarine areas adjacent to the county’s territorial waters over which it has exclusive rights under international law to explore and exploit the natural resources.

-The term ‘foreign country’ does not include the Antarctica or U.S. possessions, such as Puerto Rico, Guam, the Commonwealth of the Northern Mariana Islands, the U.S. Virgin Islands and Johnston Island.
+The term ‘foreign country’ does not include the Antarctica (a Continent not a foreign country) or U.S. possessions, such as Puerto Rico, Guam, the Commonwealth of the Northern Mariana Islands, the U.S. Virgin Islands and Johnston Island.

 Sub-notes- there is a possession exclusion available to individuals who are BFR of American Samoa for the entire tax year.
 See Form 4563- Exclusion of Income for Bona Fide Residents of American Samoa.
 Puerto Rico and U.S. Virgin Islands- may not claim the FEIE however residents of Puerto Rico generally are not subject to U.S. tax on Puerto Rican source income.